Outsiders (comics): Story

-The new members who join the team in Markovia are the magician Sebastian Faust, the warsuit-wearing engineer and industrialist the Technocrat and Wylde, a friend of Technocrat who Faust fuses with a bear to save his life.
+The new members who join the team in Markovia are the magician Sebastian Faust, the warsuit-wearing engineer and industrialist the Technocrat, and Wylde, a friend of Technocrat who Faust transforms into a humanoid bear to save his life.

 During the initial confrontation with the vampires, Looker is apparently killed.
-Hiding out in Gotham City, the Outsiders experience another loss as the Technocrat's wife Marissa and Halo are killed during a fight with Jean-Paul Valley.
+Hiding out in Gotham City, the Outsiders experience another loss as Technocrat's wife Marissa and Halo are killed during a fight with Jean-Paul Valley.
 However, Halo's spirit survives in Marissa's body.
-For some time afterward, the Technocrat has trouble accepting that his wife is dead.
+For some time afterward, Technocrat has trouble accepting that his wife is dead.
 Eventually it is discovered that Looker is not dead, but undead.
 The Outsiders find her and free her from the vampire's control.

 Split in two

 After the defeat of the vampires, two teams (one composed of Geo-Force, Katana, and Technocrat; the other composed of Eradicator, Looker, Wylde, Halo, and Sebastian Faust) claim the name of the Outsiders; both teams are considered fugitives due to questionable tactics by their new members.
 During this time, the teams learn that Halo's original body was resurrected by Kobra and joined their ranks.
 Both Kobra and Violet Harper are defeated, and Windfall rejoins the Outsiders.

 The two teams unite to confront Felix Faust, the father of Outsiders member Sebastian Faust.
 During the confrontation, Wylde betrays the team when Felix promises to restore his humanity.
 The team defeats Felix and Wylde, who is transformed into a normal bear and kept in a zoo where Looker can regularly visit him.
 The title ends with the clearing of the Outsiders' names and the marriage of Geo-Force and Denise Howard.

 In the interim, the Halo entity is restored to Violet Harper's body, returning her to normal off-panel and a new team of Outsiders is formed and seen as active in the Day of Judgment crossover event.
-Members of this new team include Geo-Force, Halo, Katana, and Terra II, who in the 1999 Titans Secret Files series, left the team after a round of genetic tests performed by scientists failed to decipher Terra's DNA to tell who she was prior to being turned into a genetic doppelgänger of the original Terra.
+Members of this new team include Geo-Force, Halo, Katana, and Terra.